SaraNageeb/meta-frontend/2- Programming with JavaScript/1- Variables/2- Variable Scope.md

 ***

 ## Local Scope
-Variables declared inside the functions become Local to the function and are considered in the corresponding local scope.
+Variables declared inside the functions become Local to the function and are considered in the corresponding ```local scope```.
 Every Functions has its own scope.
 Same variable can be used in different functions because they are bound to the respective functions and are not mutual visible.

 ```js
 //global scope